p0186797/3u-loops/README.md

 ---
 Create a python file called **loops2.py** and upload it to this repo.
 At the beginning of the python file, write a description of the program(s) in a comment.

 Write a program that takes in a number N that represents a number of students.
 Each of the next pair of inputs represents a name and a mark.
 Your program outputs the name of the student with the highest mark.
-If there are multiple students with the same mark, it outputs all of their names separated with a space.
+If there are multiple students with the same mark, it outputs all of their names separated with a comma followed by a space.
 Make sure there is no extra white space at the end of your output.

 &nbsp;&nbsp; **Sample Input 1**